webDeveloper67/react-redux-hooks/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How to use this Repo
-In order to use this repository, you need to get client-id and client-secret from github API and then create a .env.local file in the root of your project.
+In order to use this repository, you need to get client-id and client-secret from github API.
+After that create a .env.local file in the root of your project.

+REACT_APP_GITHUB_CLIENT_ID= 'YOUR CLIENT ID' REACT_APP_GITHUB_CLIENT_SECRET= 'YOUR CLIENT SECRET'

+And you're all set.

 ## Available Scripts